httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 or combining different field values (see Section 5.2 of {{SEMANTICS}}) might affect signature validation.

-## Usage in trailers
+## Usage in Trailer Fields

-When used in trailers, the receiver gets the digest value after the payload data and may thus be tempted to process the data before validating the digest value.
+When `Digest` is used in trailer fields, the receiver gets the digest value after the payload data and may thus be tempted to process the data before validating the digest value.
-Instead, data should only be processed after validating the Digest.
+It is prefereable that data is only be processed after validating the Digest.

 If received in trailers, `Digest` MUST NOT be discarded;
 instead, it MAY be merged in the header section (See Section 6.5.1 of {{SEMANTICS}}).

-Not every digest-algorithm is suitable for trailers, as they may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).
+Not every digest-algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).

-## Usage with encryption
+## Usage with Encryption

-`Digest` may expose information details of encrypted payload when the checksum is computed on the unencrypted data.
+`Digest` may expose details of encrypted payload when the checksum is computed on the unencrypted data.
-An example of that is the use of the "id-sha-256" digest-algorithm in conjunction with the encrypted content-coding {{?RFC8188}}.
+For example, the use of the "id-sha-256" digest-algorithm in conjunction with the encrypted content-coding {{?RFC8188}}.

 The representation-data-digest of an encrypted payload can change between different messages